-To build a picture of the current activity in workforce development and training required investigation and research across the skills ecosystem to collate national data on workforce initiatives.
+Creating a picture of current activity in workforce development and training required investigation and research across the skills ecosystem to collate national data on workforce initiatives.
 This included desktop research and engaging with key stakeholders in all states and territories.
-Data was collected over a six-week period and all efforts were made to source as many workforce and training initiatives as possible across the Human Services sectors.
+All efforts were made to source as many workforce and training initiatives as possible across the Human Services sectors.